winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 P2: It will be nice to show a nice green checkbox to indicate if it's possible to use this app name (same design as the GitHub repository creation experience).

-## Preview
+## Preview flow

 A preview environment will be automatically created when a user submits a pull request to the app's repository.

 P2: If the author of the PR is not a registered Wing Cloud user, Wing Cloud will add a comment to the PR instructing them to sign up.
 Once this user signs up, the preview environment will be created only after another commit is pushed to the repository (not ideal behavior but okay to get started).

 The environment will automatically be updated every time a commit is pushed to this branch.
-### Secrets
+### Preview environment inputs

-Users should be able to store **secrets** for preview environments.
-The same set of secrets will apply to all preview environments created for this app and will be accessible through `cloud.Secret` objects.
+Users should be able to set the input values for preview environments.
+The same set of input values will apply to all preview environments created for this app.

-If a secret is updated, the new value will only be picked up when a new commit is pushed.
+If an input value is updated, the new value will only be picked up when a new commit is pushed.
 ### Pull request comments

 As soon as a pull request is created, Wing Cloud will post a comment into the pull request which will include the following information: